Draghi defends ECB steps, says now up to governments

-BERLIN European Central Bank President Mario Draghi offered a vigorous defence of the bank's bond-buying plans to a sceptical German audience on Tuesday and said it was now up to governments to follow with decisive policy steps of their own.
+BERLIN European Central Bank President Mario Draghi offered a vigorous defense of the bank's bond-buying plans to a skeptical German audience on Tuesday and said it was now up to governments to follow with decisive policy steps of their own.

 Speaking at a conference of the Federation of German Industries (BDI) in Berlin, Draghi described the ECB's plan, unveiled earlier this month, to buy the sovereign bonds of stricken euro members as a "bridge" rather than a solution to the three-year-old crisis haunting the currency bloc.